 Whether you’re a privately held firm that wants to consider a sale to a SPAC or an investor in a SPAC, you’ll find the KPMG SPAC Intel Hub a valuable resource that you will want to visit often.
-Over the coming weeks, we will be adding a series of easily digestible content on various issues that arise during a SPAC deal cycle, as well as our definitive SPAC Handbook.

 The KPMG SPAC Intel Hub

 Here, we provide a single portal to our constantly updated SPACs knowledge.
 Here, you will find concise answers to the questions that we get asked most frequently—and ones we think you should be asking.

 A private company can go public via an initial public offering, a direct listing or a SPAC merger.
 It should weigh the pros and cons of each option before making a choice.